AI-S2-Lab/MEIJU2025-baseline/README.md

 First, we created `test_baseline.py` to load the trained model, perform predictions on the test set, and save the predicted results as `submission.csv`.
-Participants are required to submit the `submission.csv` file to the corresponding Codalab platform.
+Participants need to package the submission.csv file in `.zip` format and submit it to the Codalab platform.

 And then, we updated `data/test_dataset.py` to load the test set.